gagolews/stringi/devel/sphinx/weave/other_operations.md

     <https://unicode-org.github.io/icu/userguide/transforms/general/>.

+(Sec:datetime)=
-Parsing and formatting date and time {#Sec:datetime}
+Parsing and Formatting Date and Time
 ------------------------------------

 In base R, dealing with temporal data in regional settings other than